AndroidDev-social/DodoForMastodon/CONTRIBUTING.md

 1. Fork it (https://github.com/AndroidDev-social/MastodonCompose/fork)
 2. Create a new feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Run `./gradlew detekt` and fix any code issues before pushing
-4. Push to the branch (`git push origin feature/fooBar`)
+5. Push to the branch (`git push origin feature/fooBar`)
-5. Create a new Pull Request
+6. Create a new Pull Request